 There are two levels: frontrunners and frontrunners

 Plus.
-Placements are between one and three terms long,
+Placements are between 10 and 20 weeks long, and

-and up to 10 hours per week during term-time and
+up to 8 hours per week during term-time and Christmas

 ability to reflect on and articulate the skills they

 have acquired.
 Many frontrunners have gone on to work in

 to their placement experience.
 Have a look at our

 We are not currently advertising any frontrunners placements.
 The next round of placements will be for students to start in the Spring Term.
 More details will be announced in due course.

 Applications for staff

 We are not currently accepting staff applications.
 The next round will